 Al Bundy is a misanthropic women's shoe salesman with a miserable life.
 He hates his job, his wife is lazy, his son is dysfunctional (especially with women), and his daughter is dim-witted and promiscuous.

-Al Bundy is an unsuccessful middle aged shoe salesman with a miserable life and an equally dysfunctional family.
+Al Bundy is an unsuccessful middle-aged shoe salesman with a miserable life and an equally dysfunctional family.
 He has a very attractive but lazy wife named Peggy who constantly nags him to death while throwing the little money he earns away on herself.
-He also has a very promiscuous teen aged daughter named Kelly who makes up in attractiveness what she lacks in IQ points, and a not so attractive but bright teen aged son named Bud who seems to think he is a ladies man.
-To add to Al's misery is his yuppie next door neighbors Marcy and Steve.
-Marcy and Steve eventually split up with Marcy keeping the house next door to the Bundys and Steve moving away to be a forest ranger.
-Later Marcy gets remarried to a gigolo named Jefferson who is the male version of Peggy.
-The sitcom revolves around Al's never ending attempts to better his life which always leads him right back to where he started.Written by
+He also has a very promiscuous teen-aged daughter named Kelly who makes up in attractiveness what she lacks in IQ points, and a not-so-attractive but bright teen-aged son named Bud who seems to think he is a ladies' man.
+To add to Al's misery is his yuppie next-door neighbors Marcy and Steve.
+They eventually split up with Marcy keeping the house next door to the Bundys and Steve moving away to be a forest ranger.
+Later, Marcy gets remarried to a gigolo named Jefferson, who is the male version of Peggy.
+The sitcom revolves around Al's never-ending attempts to better his life which always lead him right back to where he started.Written by

 109 of 118 people found this review helpful.